-Located 360 km from Nairobi, close to the Tanzania border, Amboseli was founded in 1968 as a Nature Reserve and declared in 1974 as a National Park.
+Located 360 km from Nairobi, the chaotic capital city of Kenya, close to the Tanzania border, Amboseli was founded in 1968 as a Nature Reserve and declared in 1974 a National Park.
 In 1991, UNESCO declared Amboseli a Biosphere Reserve to protect the uniqueness of its ecosystem.
-The snow-capped peak of Mount Kilimanjaro (5895 mt) rising above the clouds dominates every aspect of Amboseli offering the park a breathtaking scenery.
+The snow-capped peak of Mount Kilimanjaro (5895 mt) rising above the clouds dominates every aspect of Amboseli, offering the park breathtaking sceneries.

 The park consists of mainly savannah grassland.
 Still, it also showcases patches of acacia woodland, small and rocky hills, and several marshy swamps where vegetation is lush with yellow-barked acacias and phoenix palms.
-It’s known as “land of giants” for being the best place in Africa to experience elephants with massive tusks at close range.
-Highlights of any Safari is to spot herds of elephant crossing the plains to head for swamps in search of refreshment and fresh grass.
+It’s known as the “land of giants” for being the best place in Africa to experience elephants with massive tusks at close range.
+The highlight of each Safari is to spot herds of elephants crossing the plains to head for swamps, searching for refreshment and fresh grass.

 Other activities in Amboseli NP

-Indeed the main activity is the game drive looking for magnificent sightings, but with the help of your accommodation, you can also enjoy a walking safari (next to the park – usually early in the morning before the game drive) and a Masaai village visit to find out how they live in complete harmony with their environment and the wildlife which surrounds them.
+Indeed the main activity is the game drive looking for magnificent sightings.
+Still, with the help of your accommodation, you can also enjoy a walking safari (next to the park – usually early in the morning before the game drive) and a Masaai village visit to find out how they live in complete harmony with their environment and the wildlife which surrounds them.

 How to get there